 The apostle Paul is a master at connecting doctrine and practical matters.
 He seamlessly weaves both together in his apostolic writings.
 While there is a change in emphasis in Romans 12 – from doctrine to practice – Paul never leaves doctrine behind.
 As a pastor he is concerned with helping this congregation in Rome and this always includes doctrinal appeals and arguments.
-Many of us, however, can be tempted to approach this moderate shift to practical matters with disappointment.
-We lack the necessary unity in our ministries that Paul had.
-Instead, we sometimes want to stay in the realm of pure doctrine.
-In this important transitional sermon on Romans 12, Dr. Martyn Lloyd-Jones warns against this.
-He challenges those in the church who view practical matters as anticlimactic.
-There is something seriously wrong in our thinking if we only want to remain in pure doctrine.
-Dr. Lloyd-Jones counters this error by expounding five biblical and theological reasons why we must go on from doctrine.
-Moreover, he gives a general analysis of the rest of Romans.
-He then prepares his listeners with a particular outline of Romans 12.
-Listen to this unique and compelling message by Dr. Lloyd-Jones as he calls us to holistic ministry and a Christian faith that is lived.
+In this transitional sermon on Romans 12:1–21 titled “Introduction,” Dr. Martyn Lloyd-Jones challenges those in the church who view practical matters as anticlimactic.
+There is something wrong in the church’s thinking if it only focuses purely on doctrine.
+Dr. Lloyd-Jones counters this error by expounding five biblical and theological reasons why the church should focus on more than just doctrine.
+Moreover, he gives a general analysis of the rest of Romans and prepares his listeners with a particular outline of Romans 12.
+Listen to this unique and compelling message by Dr. Lloyd-Jones as he calls the church to holistic ministry and a Christian faith that is lived out.

 Additional Scripture Translations

 1Therefore I urge you, brothers and sisters, by the mercies of God, to present your bodies as a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 2And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.